SadieDragon/TPR-Hints-Tool/log.md

     - This could be in ``__init__`` but I put it here for easier modifications.

 - Saving Prototyping:
+    - As much as I thought the flexibility was smart, this is still using pretty hardcoded expectances.
+If I change things in the future, this prototype will still be too hard-coded to take advantage of the flexibility.
+        - Because of how the ``CTkScrollableFrame`` is actually packed, I need to look for a frame within the widget.
+But what if I create a frame myself, to store a different widget list?
+Stuff like this will make future expandability difficult.
     - Loop through the data tab names (the constant in ``hints/utils/constants/tab_names.py``)
         - All of this could be done in one sweep under a try-except, but I wanna reduce nesting, and clean up the flow a lil bit.
             - I may also handle "None" returns differently in the future, so I want to have that flexibility available to me.